MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 - Ground Vehicles must have a description ending in ",VEH"
 - Tanks are permitted to be Fortified (See Glossary)
 - Air Vehicles must have a description ending in "AIR"
-- Air Vehicles may not engage units below the Aegis Barrier while it is online.
 - Air vehicles must take damage from collisions.
 - Air Vehicles with camera-tracked steering may only accelerate in the direction they are facing.
-- Air Vehicles with camera-tracked steering may only have forward-firing weapons.
+- Air Vehicles with camera-tracked steering may only have forward-firing weapons(within about 35 degrees.

 ## **Assists**
 ####    [Movement]
-All form of movement assistance is disallowed excluding those provided via the DPS system.
+- All forms of movement assistance is disallowed excluding dodge/dash bursts.
 This includes but is not limited to...
-   - Hard fall cancelling
+   - Hard fall cancelling, Prejump Disabling, Nimble
-   - Dashing/Dodgerolls
    - Jetpacks/Boostpacks/Boostpads
-   - Prejump Disabling or Nimble
+   - Grapples, Double Jumps, Etc
+- Dash/Dodge systems must have a 5s cooldown and must not displace the avatar more than 5 meters.
+   - Movement must be strictly horizonal (X/Y).

 ####    [Weapons]
 All forms of weapon assistance is disallowed.
 This includes but is not limited to...